omahacodeschool/ruby-prompt__hashes/lib/hashes.md

 # How would you perform an operation on every element inside a Hash?

 You can perform an operation on each element using the .each method.
-With .each you can set up a block of code in curly quotes that will be executed on each key/value pair.
+With .each you can set up a block of code in curly brackets that will be executed on each key/value pair.
 It might look like this:

     veggies.each { |veg, number| puts "There are #{number} #{veg}."}